swfiua/blume/doc/universal.rst

    A theory that does not require dark matter.

-This led to him publishing *A new paradigm for the universe* in 2017.
+The book was *A new paradigm for the universe* published in 2017.
 [0]

 The book also focusses on galactic rotation curves, how the velocity of stars varies with distance from the centre of their galaxy.